Pocket/data-flows/common-utils/README.md

   --validate-only  set this flag to only validate flow specs.
 ```

+There is also a top level flag called `--check-version`

+This will pull down a project `pyproject.toml` file and make sure the version is update as needed if there are changes.

+We leverage this in our CICD process.

-The purpose of this `deploy-envs` is to:
+The purpose of `deploy-envs` is to:

 - Accept and create a series of environment configurations that will used as Docker environments for your flow runs.
 - Create a [Prefect Filesystem](https://docs.prefect.io/concepts/filesystems/#s3) for your Project.
 This filesystem is used as [Remote Storage](https://docs.prefect.io/concepts/storage/) for your flow code.
 You will also be able to use this filesystem in your flow logic for storing files as needed.